Reich Harvest Thanksgiving Festival: Celebrations

 As part of the celebrations, choirs consisting of thousands of singers sang nationalist anthems while pictures of distinguished farmers were distributed to the crowds.
 The most anticipated moment of the celebration was the arrival of the Führer at noon, followed by Hitler walking on the Führerweg (Führer's way) toward the monument where a peasant woman at the altar awarded him the harvest crown.
 The 600-metre procession took Hitler 45 minutes to complete due to frequent stops to meet and greet the crowd.

 Bridges spanning the Weser river were constructed and used in mock battles with the participation of panzers and airplanes and a force of about 10,000 men, also featuring an attack on the Bückerdorf.
 In 1935, the attendance of the peasants at the festival fell due to their dissatisfaction with the policies of the Nazi party and the enactment of the Entailed Farm Law.
 The same year, a mock village was built on the hill.
 The village was the target of bombing by the air force and panzers and was eventually destroyed.
 On 3 October 1937, Hitler during his address at the festival called on Britain to be "reasonable" and threatened to seek colonies.
-In 1935, Göring, Goebbels and Rudolph Hess followed Hitler as he was greeting people while walking on the Führerweg.
+In 1935, Göring, Goebbels and Rudolf Hess followed Hitler as he was greeting people while walking on the Führerweg.